malcprentice/malcprentice.github.io/Project-CoverLetterAndResume.md

 * How are each different from Japanese rirekishou?

 ## Step 2 - write your own

+* Feel free to lie or invent if you don't want to share.
+* Maybe imagine who you MIGHT be in 5-10 years and write that resume.

 ### If you have no work experience, try these:
 * Club/circle/team membership
 * Volunteer experience